G-EDM/G-RBLevo/README.md

 # Notes

-    Need an ILI touch display to work.
+    Needs an ILI touch display to work.
 See the G-EDM EVOII router repository for details.
-    Even if the name suggest it it does not work the way Grbl does Read the manual.
+    Even if the name suggest it, it does not work the way Grbl does Read the manual.

 # Install